ory/docs/docs/oathkeeper/pipeline/mutator.md

 - `iss`: Issuer Identifier for the Issuer of the response.
 The iss value is a case sensitive URL using the https scheme that contains scheme, host, and optionally, port number and path components and no query or fragment components.
-Typically, this is the URL of ORY Oathkeeper, for example:
+Typically, this is the URL of Ory Oathkeeper, for example:
   `https://oathkeeper.myapi.com`.
 - `sub`: Subject Identifier.
 A locally unique and never reassigned identifier within the Issuer for the End-User, which is intended to be consumed by the